Chapter Five: Special Issues for Merchants

 A quick stroll through most any retail store will reveal a substantial investment in inventory.
 Even if a merchant is selling goods at a healthy profit, financial difficulties can creep up if a large part of the inventory remains unsold for a long period of time.
 Goods go out of style, become obsolete, and so forth.
 Therefore, a prudent business manager will pay very close attention to inventory content and level.
 There are many detailed accounting issues that pertain to inventory, and a separate chapter is devoted exclusively to inventory issues.
 This chapter's introduction is brief, focusing on elements of measurement that are unique to the merchant's accounting for the basic cost of goods.

 The first phase of the merchandising cycle occurs when the merchant acquires goods to be stocked for resale to customers.
 The appropriate accounting for this action requires the recording of the purchase.
 There are two different techniques for recording the purchase; a periodic system or a perpetual system.
-Generalizing, the periodic inventory system is easier to implement but is less robust than the "real-time" tracking available under a perpetual system.
-Conversely, the perpetual inventory system involves more "systemization" but is a far superior business management tool.
+Generally, the periodic inventory system is easier to implement but is less robust than the "real-time" tracking available under a perpetual system.
+Conversely, the perpetual inventory system involves more constant data update and is a far superior business management tool.
 The following presentation begins with a close examination of the periodic system.
 Later in the chapter the perpetual system will be described.

 When a purchase occurs and a periodic inventory system is in use, the merchant should record the transaction via the following entry: